How to Find the Right CNA Training Classes near Waterford Pennsylvania

-The Duties of a Certified Nursing Assistant
+The Job of a Nursing Assistant

-- Providing basic care to patients
+- Providing basic services to patients

 - Measuring patient’s vital signs

-- Keeping a record of patient’s health status
+- Maintaining a record of patient’s health status

 - Bathing and dressing patients